jimhigson/oboe.js/writing/main/3_Background.md

 > event named progress about every 50ms or for every byte received,
 > whichever is least frequent. [@xhr2progress]

-Presently this event is supported by all but legacy browsers.
+The historic lack of streaming for data fetched using XHR stands incongruously with the browser as a platform in which almost every other remote resource is interpreted progressively.
+Examples include progressive image formats, html, svg, video, and Javascript itself (script interpretation starts before the script is fully loaded).

-The historic lack of streaming allowed by XHR stands incongruously with the browser as a platform which has long used streaming to precipitate almost every other remote resource.
-Progressive image formats, html, svg, video and Javascript itself (script interpretation starts before the script is fully loaded) are all examples of this.
+Presently the progress event is supported by all but legacy browsers.

 Browser streaming frameworks
 ----------------------------